SridharSola/KAT-Explanations/README.md

 Code on this repository:

-- Simulation of ad hoc teamwork in the fort attack doman.
+- Simulation of ad hoc teamwork in the fort attack domain.